avilavate/SimpleAssemblerInterpreter/README.md

-his is the first part of this kata series.
-Second part is here.

 We want to create a simple interpreter of assembler which will support the following instructions:

 mov x y - copies y (either a constant value or the content of a register) into register x